 - This IntelliJ UI designer example shows how to use IntelliJ IDEA's GUI Designer.

 - The jOOQ Ceylon example demonstrates the use of the jOOQ library, as documented in this blog post.
-(Warning: this example is somewhat out of date.)

 The Ceylon OSGi examples demonstrate how to use Ceylon modules as OSGi bundles, and how to: